 - Seal openings & insulate pipes - Prevent cold outside air from entering.
 Caulk or insulate any cracks or penetrations.
 Insulate pipes that run through unheated areas of the building.

 - Maintain temperature & power in the building - Even when the building may be empty during the holidays or inclement weather, keep the thermostat set to at least 55 degrees.
-Have generators prepared to keep heat running if you lose power in a winter storm.
+Have generators prepared to keep heat running if you lose power in a snow or ice storm.

 - Monitor facility systems & detect problems early - Consider installing early detection systems and/or heat tracing for pipes that must

 Water and freezing damage accounted for 15% of all property and liability claims filed by small businesses from 2010-2014, making it the second most common claim filed during that period.
-Average cost per claim: $17,000 (SOURCE: The Hartford)
+Average cost per claim: $17,000.

 Roof Damage & Collapse